vaibhavsagar/website/blog/functional-devops.md

 1. If you squint this looks a lot like a regular unit file.
 More on this below.

-It would be useful to look at the systemd service file that gets generated from this configuraation.
+It would be useful to look at the systemd service file that gets generated from this configuration.
 To do this, we'll need one more file:

 *ops/webserver.nix*
 ```nix